Blind quantum computation over a collective-noise channel

-By summing the success probabilities over three cases, the total success probability becomes $T^2$, which means Bob deterministically obtains the rotated qubit up to photon loss.
+The total success probability becomes $T^2$, which means that Bob deterministically obtains the desired qubit up to the photon loss.

-Next, we will show blindness. \\ {\it Proof:} The information, which Alice sends to Bob, is $\hat{U}_{\rm{PBS}}^{\otimes 2}|\Psi_{\theta_i}\rangle$, $n$, $\bf{M}$, and $\xi_i$, where the subscript $i$ indicates the $i$th Bell pair $(i=1,2,...,n)$, and $\hat{U}_{\rm{PBS}}$ represents the operator of the PBS.
-Moreover, according to the message $\bf{m}$ that tells whether or not the protocol succeeds, Alice needs to decide whether she sends additional photons or not.
-Since the measurement angles are shifted by $r_i\pi$ with a random variable $r_i=\{0,1\}$, the state, which Alice sends to Bob, is written in Bob's point of view as
+Next, we will show blindness. \\ {\it Proof:} The information sent from Alice to Bob is $\hat{U}_{\rm{PBS}}|\Psi_{\theta_i}\rangle^{(i)}$, $n$, $\bf{M}$, and $\xi_i$, where $\hat{U}_{\rm{PBS}}$ represents the operation by the PBS.
+In addition, according to the message $\bf{m}$ that tells whether or not the protocol succeeds, Alice needs to decide whether or not she sends additional Bell pairs.
+Since the measurement angle $\xi_i$ is shifted by $r_i\pi$ with a random variable $r_i\in\{0,1\}$, the quantum state sent from Alice to Bob is written, from Bob's point of view, as

-Here $N'(n,\bf{m})$ is the actual number of photons which Alice sends to Bob.
-The above state does not depend on any information about Alice's inputs, algorithm, and outputs, and hence the entanglement-based DFS-BQC has blindness. $\Box$
+Here, $N'$ is the actual number of Bell pairs sent from Alice to Bob, and depends on only $n$ and $\bf{m}$.
+The above state does not depend on any information about Alice's inputs, algorithm, and outputs, and hence the entanglement-based DFS-BQC protocol has blindness. $\blacksquare$

-{\it Single-photon-based protocol.---} Next we propose a single-photon-based DFS-BQC protocol, where the extraction of the DFS against the collective dephasing (DFS extraction, DFSE) is utilized in order to relax the necessity of entanglement generation at Alice's side as shown in Ref.~\cite{[28]}.
-All Alice has to do is sending rotated single photons.
+We propose a single-photon-based DFS-BQC protocol, where the extraction of the DFS against the collective dephasing (DFS extraction, DFSE) is utilized in order to remove the necessity of the entanglement generation on Alice's side~\cite{[YSOKI05]}.
+In this protocol, all Alice has to do is the same as what she has to do in the BFK protocol.

-The DFSE for two photons proceeds as follows.
-(1) Apply CNOT gate $\hat{\Lambda}(\hat{X})$ to a pair of two photons.
-(2) Measure the target qubit in the $Z$ basis.
-If the outcome is $|V\rangle$, the remaining control qubit comes from the DFS, and the DFSE is successfully done.
+The DFSE for two photons proceeds as follows: (1) Apply $\hat{\Lambda}(\hat{X})$ to two photons.
+(2) Measure the target qubit in the $\hat{Z}$ basis.
+If the outcome implies $|V\rangle$, then the remaining control qubit comes from the DFS, and the DFSE is successfully done.
 Otherwise, the DFSE fails.